McKnight Artist Fellowship Logo

 For more information about this statement, read this announcement.

-Carolina Heredia, Director of Artist Support, will conduct two 60-minute 2022 McKnight Composer Fellowship Application Information Sessions online to go over the application process.
-During the information session, Carolina will review all guidelines and walk through the application process in SlideRoom.
+ACF staff will offer two 60-minute 2024 McKnight Composer Fellowship Application Information Sessions online to go over the application process.
 Throughout these sessions there will be time to ask questions regarding the application process and its various components.
-These sessions will be offered online via Zoom.